caroleolivier/articles/roll-dice/roll-dice.md

 ###### What is your rolling strategy?

-Using the same method as before, i.e. looking at the mean (~17.8) you should conclude that if your fist roll isn't 100 you should always roll a 2nd time.
+Using the same method as before, i.e. looking at the mean (~17.8) you should conclude that if your 1st roll isn't 100 you should roll a 2nd time.

 Is that example intuitive?
 We are all different but it seems to make sense.